Kevinlearynet/Visual-Biography-Editor/readme.txt

 2. The formatted front end view for `the_author_description()` and `get_the_author_description()`

 == Changelog ==

+= 1.2 =
+* Fix issue with JS loading on user-edit.php; when administrators edit other people's bio's

 = 1.1 =
 * Updates and bug fixes for older WordPress versions